Laundry Closet Makeover

 Laundry Closet Layout

 The layout planning is key to a usable space.
 The two main layouts are stacked and side-by-side.
-The vertical arrangement optimizes narrow spaces.
-It’s ideal for narrow closets, leaving vertical space for shelving, a sink, or tall cabinet.
-The side-by-side layout needs more horizontal space but adds a work surface.
+The stacked setup with dryer on top saves floor space.
+This layout opens vertical space for storage and organization.
+The side-by-side layout offers space for counters and easier accessibility.
 Countertop spanning both machines enhances workflow.
-Check water, venting, and door positions for smooth use.
+Always consider hookups, vent paths, and door swings to avoid conflicts.

 Laundry In Master Closet Ideas